-Forward four and back twice, second time 8 bars. bowing to opposite lady, when forward. , Four ladies balancé to gentlemen on the right.
+Forward four and back twice, second time & hars Forward four and back twice, second time bowing to opposite lady, when forward.) o bars.
+Four ladies balancé to gentlemen on the right.
 4 bars.
-All turn the gentlemen on the right, and take next lady's place. } 4 bars.
+All turn the gentlemen on the right, and l 4 hars take next lady's place. f 4 bars.
 All promenade with changed partners.
 8 bars.
 After the fourth time, all the ladies will have regained their partners.